How To Check If A Company Is Legitimate In Canada

 Are Pre-Approvals Legitimate?

-Loan pre-approval requires that the lender evaluate your personal and financial information to verify your identity and assess your income and employment.
-They may also conduct a credit check to verify your creditworthiness.
+Loan pre-approval involves an evaluation of your personal and financial information to verify your identity and assess your income and employment.
+It may also include a credit check to verify your creditworthiness.

-Getting pre-approved is recommended, as it will give you an idea of what you can get approved for based on your credit and financial profile.
-But pre-approval is not a promise of loan approval, but merely an estimate.
+Getting pre-approved is recommended before formally applying for a loan, as it will give you an idea of what you can get approved for based on your credit and financial profile.
+But pre-approval is not a promise of loan approval; it’s merely an estimate.

 Take The Loan Agreement To A Lawyer Or Other Professional